ansolantz/xPosure/README.md

 # xPosure (working title)

 ## Description
 xPosure is a social picture discovery and organisation application.
-It is build using express, Node.js, mongoose, and bootstrap.
+It is built using express, Node.js, mongoose, and bootstrap.

 ## User Stories